Monica-Ml/discord-notification-bot/README.md

 # Discord notification bot
-Send notification to discord app by webhook chanel
+Send notification to discord app by webhook channel

 ## How to making webhook:
-- 1-open discord
+- 1-Open discord
-- 2-create a new text chanel
+- 2-Create a new text channel
-- 3-open chanel setting
+- 3-Open channel setting
-- 4-select webhook menu
+- 4-Select webhook menu
-- 5-create a new bot
+- 5-Create a new bot
-- 6-copy bot webhook
+- 6-Copy bot webhook

 ## Platforms